-The total share-based payments calculated under the fair value method for options granted during the period was \$804,028 (2014 - \$Nil).
-The share-based payments expense for the period was \$685,600 (2014 - \$Nil).
+The total share-based payments calculated under the fair value method for options granted during the year was \$474,841 (2015 - \$804,028).
+The share-based payments expense for the year was \$489,882 (2015 - \$685,600).
 Fair value at grant date of the stock option plan was measured based on the Black-Scholes option-pricing model.
 Expected volatility is estimated by considering historic average share price volatility.

-The weighted average assumptions used for the Black-Scholes option-pricing model during the fiscal year are as follows:
+The weighted average assumptions used for the Black-Scholes option-pricing model of stock options granted during the year ended December 31, 2016 are as follows: